comanezz/the-monkees/README.md

 - https://codepen.io/jstn/pen/zuDst Used this link to learn how to how to add an animated underline hover
 - https://jigsaw.w3.org/css-validator/validator Used to check the css syntax
 - https://validator.w3.org/nu/#textarea Used to check the HTML syntax
+- https://fontawesome.com/v4.7.0/ Used this version of font awesome to get icons -

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z